Schlagonia/V2-Base-Strategy-Adapter/README.md

 All adaptations are already implemented in BaseStrategyAdapter.sol.

-You will only need to override the three functions in Strategy.sol of '_invest', 'freeFunds' and '_totalInvested'.
+You will only need to override the functions in Strategy.sol of '_deployFunds', '_freeFunds', '_harvestAndReport' and '_emergencyWithdraw'.
 With the option to also override '_tend' and 'tendTrigger' if needed.

 NOTE: This cannot be used for V2 Gen lender plugins.
 Plugins should be ported completely to V3 and not use an adapter using the [Tokenized Strategy Ape Mix](https://github.com/Schlagonia/tokenized-strategy-ape-mix).